PaulCCCCCCH/Robustar_implementation/README.md

 ## To Run Docker

-First, run `robustar.sh -m setup <options>` to create the robustar container.
+First, run `robustar.sh -m setup -a <version_name>` to pull robustar image.

+Then, run `robustar.sh -m run <options> `.
 For a list of `<options>`, please run `robustar.sh` with no arguments.
 Make sure you set up the mounting directories and port forwarding correctly.

-Then, run `robustar.sh -m run`.

 If at any point you wish to change the setting, please remove the docker container and setup a new one.
 You can run `docker container ls -a` to see a list of containers, and use `docker container rm <name>` to remove.